gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-github.md

 ## GitHub User or Organization Pages

-As mentioned [the GitHub Pages documentation][ghorgs], you can host a user/organization page in addition to project pages.
+As mentioned in the [GitHub Pages documentation][ghorgs], you can host a user/organization page in addition to project pages.
 Here are the key differences in GitHub Pages websites for Users and Organizations:

 1. You must use a `<USERNAME>.github.io` to host your **generated** content
 2. Content from the `master` branch will be used to publish your GitHub Pages site